Question for Short Debate

 Some positives emerged from this horrendous episode—for example, the active attempts to develop local community care.
 Some of these were pretty innovative and, to add to what other noble Lords have said, the UK Government are to be commended for their efforts in this area, as in others.
 However, what is happening today with these endeavours?
 Does the UK continue to play a direct part in the evolution of these crucial local community involvements, not just to deal with the continuing consequences—Ebola survivors are still basically shunned by many people—but to further develop the resilience displayed?

-As my noble and learned friend Lord Falconer said, corruption in the country is endemic at all levels in the country.
+As my noble and learned friend Lord Falconer said, corruption in the country is endemic at all levels.
 According to a BBC report this week, millions of pounds in funds raised to fight the virus have now gone missing.
 How much of this money has been traced?

 Last week a national newspaper had the headline, “Foreign Aid: Let’s STOP it NOW”.
 The argument was that we should concentrate on the NHS and domestic problems.
 I hope that the Minister will respond very forcefully in repudiating such assertions.
 Commitment to overseas aid is not just a moral imperative; it is a material one for the UK.
 As other speakers have said, at one point there was the possibility of this outbreak becoming a pandemic, and I stress, as I said at the beginning, that the disease has not disappeared.